 - Arm, leg and underwear pieces were traced directly from the fleece pant or shirt (allowing room for a seam) onto blue felt so that they would be an exact fit.

-- Underwear was seamed the same as the pant, turned inside out and machine sewn onto the pant of the costume.
+- Underwear was seamed the same as the pant (RIGHT SIDE OF THE FABRIC FACING IN), turned right side out, and then machine sewn onto the pant of the costume.
 (The only part of the underwear that was a guesstimate on my part was the angle of the underwear from the crotch section to the hip.
 I just eyeballed it until it looked the way I wanted it to look)

-- 2 leg pieces were seamed, turned inside out and machine sewn onto the pant of the costume (top and bottom)
+- 2 leg pieces were seamed (RIGHT SIDE OF THE FABRIC FACING IN), turned right side out, and machine sewn onto the pant of the costume (top and bottom)

 - I traced the winged portion of the arm band from an old Batman costume Elijah had onto two pieces of felt (for each band).
 Winged portions were machine sewn together and then seamed into the arm band.
 I turned the arm band inside out and hand stitched it to the shirt of the costume (the arm hole was too small to stretch around the machine).